offensive-packaging/documentation/o-saft/index.md

      OpenSSL

-         Currently (since 18.06.18) it is recommend to build openssl using contrib/install_openssl.sh
+         Currently (since 18.06.18) it is recommend to build openssl using: contrib/install_openssl.sh

          Other possibilities are:
            * compiling openssl using following sources